SuperOfficeDocs/superoffice-docs/user-guide/en/request/mailboxes/add-email-address.md

 1. Select **Knowledge Base** &gt; **E-mail addresses**.

 2. Go to the folder you want to put the e-mail address in.
-If it does not yet exist, you can create a new folder.
-See [Administrate e-mail address folders][1].
+If it does not yet exist, you can [create a new folder][1].

 3. Click the **New e-mail address** button.
 This takes you to the **E-mail address properties** screen.